SanjanaVerma2468/Power-Bi-Sales-Report-Project/README.md

 Improved reporting by presenting clear, actionable insights on demographic based sales trends.

-# SQL and Power BI project: Personal Project
+# SQL and Power BI Project
 PROJECT:

+SQL and Power BI project: Personal Project

 Developed a comprehensive data analysis solution for a pizza sales project using SQL for data extraction and Power BI for visualization.
 Created SQL queries to analyze sales patterns, customer preferences, and top-selling pizza items.